iitmnlp/EvalEval/README.md

 ## Overview

 In this work we provide a detailed analysis of NLG metrics by going beyond correlation with human scores.
 We propose a comprehensive criteria-checklist based evaluation that will act as a diagnostic tool in pointing out specific avenues of improvement in metrics.
-We create specific [templates](#templates) that are targeted to test the performance of a metric along a particular dimension. <br>
+We create specific [templates](#templates) that are targeted to evaluate the ability of a metric to capture a particular dimension. <br>

 Please find more details of this work in our [paper]().